 29. SECRETARIAL AUDIT REPORT

-Pursuant to the requirements of the Companies Act 2013 and Rulesthereunder the Company has appointed V.Shankar Practicing Company Secretaries (C.P.
+Pursuant to Section 204 of the Companies Act 2013 and Rulesthereunder the Company has appointed V.Shankar Practicing Company Secretary (C.P.
 No.12974) as the Secretarial Auditor for the financial year 2021-22.

 30. COST AUDITOR